Enter my visions where you see fit,

 MiNHi England

-England has been awarded several artist residencies such as the Hauberg Residency at Pilchuck Glass School, the Hilltop Artists Residency in Tacoma, WA and has shown at Bellevue Art Museum.
-Presently, she has an upcoming immersive gallery installation set to open early 2023 at “Method Gallery” in Seattle as well as a group exhibition at Pittsburgh Glass Center Gallery.
-She is featured in Season 3 of the Blown Away Series on Netflix, which airs in July of 2022.
+MiNHi England has been awarded several artist residencies such as the Hauberg Residency at Pilchuck Glass School, the Hilltop Artists Residency in Tacoma, WA, Pittsburgh Glass Center Residency and has shown at Bellevue Art Museum.
+She is featured as a finalist in the Netflix Series, “Blown Away” Season 3.

 When I use glass in my work, I find myself personifying the material, giving it permission to embody “self.”
 The unique properties of hot glass allows me to generate a sense of vitality when I force my own breath inside.
 This action further connects me to the process.
 Although I set the stage, there are moments that happen outside of my control, metaphorically illustrating the human experience.